 Organic Basil Essential Oil

-Our Organic Basil Essential Oil Ocimum basilicum comes from Egypt where it is distilled from tender leaves and flowers.
-It has a warm, spicy, full-bodied aroma with hints of licorice and smells much like a fresh basil leaf.
-This is the preferred type of Basil essential oil for use in aromatherapy.
-Like all of our Artisan Aromatics essential oils, enfleurage oils, absolutes and blends, this oil is of the highest therapeutic quality bottled by hand in USA.
+Our organic Basil Essential Oil (Ocimum basilicum) comes from Egypt where it is distilled from tender leaves and flowers.
+We find it to have a warm, spicy, full-bodied aroma with hints of licorice, much like a fresh basil leaf.
+While this genus/species is one of the preferred types of Basil essential oil for use in aromatherapy, we personally prefer and recommend our Basil, linalool for therapeutic use.
+Like all of our Artisan Aromatics essential oils, enfleurage oils, absolutes, and blends, this oil is of the highest quality and bottled by hand in the USA.

-Organic Basil Essential Oil Ocimum basilicum is a common culinary herb native to India, Africa, and Asia and is the main ingredient in the classic Italian dish called pesto.
-Today, Common Basil is grown for essential oil production primarily in France, Hungary, Morocco, Spain, the US, and Madagascar.
-Organic Basil Essential Oil is distilled from the tender leaves and flowers of young Basil plants.
+Basil is a common culinary herb native to India, Africa, and Asia and is the main ingredient in the classic Italian dish called pesto.
+Today, common basil is grown for essential oil production primarily in France, Hungary, Egypt, Morocco, Spain, the US, and Madagascar.
+Our organic Basil Essential Oil from Egypt is distilled from the tender leaves and flowers of young basil plants.

 It’s important to know that several different species and chemotypes of “Basil Essential Oil” are being sold and most companies do not specify the ones from which their products have been extracted.
-This is important information since some species or chemotypes have considerably more potential toxicity than others.
-As noted above, Basil Essential Oil, Organic Ocimum basilicum) is the preferred type of Basil for aromatherapy.
+This is important information since some species or chemotypes have considerably more potential toxicity than others (see below).

-In my experience, Organic Basil Essential Oil gives the best results when used sparingly.
+In our experience, Basil essential oil also gives the best aromatherapeutic results when used sparingly.

-Greece also has a long history with Basil herb.
+The herb basil has been used in various traditional healing systems and the ancient Egyptians made wreaths of basil for the burial chambers in their pyramids, while modern Egyptians scatter basil leaves over graves.
+Greece also has a long history with basil herb.
 It is thought to have been introduced by Alexander the Great, and its species name, basilicum, is from the Greek word for “king”.
-In fact, infused oil of Basil was used in the anointing ceremonies of kings.
+In fact, infused oil of basil was used in the anointing ceremonies of kings.
 Greeks have an old Christmas custom of wrapping a cross with a sprig of Basil and suspending it above a bowl filled with water in order to ward off the tormenting sprites they call the “kallintkazari”.
 And, of course, we cannot forget the name of the founder of the Greek Orthodox Church: St. Basil.

 - Energy: Warm and Dry